ISO 27001 Certification - Everything You Need To Know

 | Certification Name | Description | |-------------------------------------- |------------------------------------------------------------------------------------------------------------------------------------------------ | | ISO 27001 Foundations | This is an entry level course intended for people who want to learn the basics of the standard. | | ISO 27001 Certified Internal Auditor | This course is intended for people who perform internal audits in their company. | | ISO 27001 Certified Lead Auditor | This course is intended for more experienced auditors who perform certification audits (e.g. certification bodies and consultancies) | | ISO 27001 Certified Lead Implementer | This course is intended for advanced practitioners and consultants who are responsible for implementing ISMS's in accordance with ISO 27001. |

-Comparing Company and Individual ISO 27001 Certification
+Company vs Individual Certification

-Who issues ISO 27001 Certification?
+Who issues ISO 27001 Certificates?

 Importance of Accredited Certification Bodies